top of page

 Vishvarupa: When Reality Removes Its Mask

 There are moments in life when the world does not suddenly change, but suddenly reveals itself.
 Nothing dramatic announces the shift.
 No single event explains it.
-The familiar routines continue.
-The headlines cycle.
-Institutions persist in their public roles.
+Familiar routines continue, headlines cycle, and institutions persist in their public roles.
 And yet, beneath the surface, something begins to thin.
 Explanations that once satisfied start to feel cosmetic.
 Narratives that once offered reassurance begin to ring hollow.
-One senses, quietly at first, that much of w
+One senses, quietly at first, that much of what

 Reality Accumulates